bokuweb/react-rnd/README.md

 #### `scale?: number;`

-Specifies the scale of the canvas your are dragging or resizing this element on.
+Specifies the scale of the canvas you are dragging or resizing this element on.
 This allows you to, for example, get the correct drag / resize deltas while you are zoomed in or out via a transform or matrix in the parent of this element.
 If omitted, set `1`.